prantika123/ExpenseTracker/README.md

 2.SQL
 How to Run:
 1. Open the file in IDLE or any Python editor
-2. Run the program: python expensetrackerpythonfile.py
+2. Run the program: expense_tracker.py
-3. Follow the menu instructions.
+4. Follow the menu instructions.
 Author- Prantika Maurya